 Moreover, He strengthens the seven gifts of the Holy Spirit initially given to us at Baptism for our journey in faith.
 These gifts: wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord help us grow closer to Him and to be Christ-like in how we live our lives.

-During the course of our preparation for the sacrament of Confirmation at Church of Our Lady, we explore:
+During the course of our preparation for the Sacrament of Confirmation at the church of Our Lady, we explore:

-Very importantly, each young person chooses a canonized saint as his/her role model.
-They are asked to highlight how their chosen saint lived a truly heroic Christian life, that is how they did not pursue power, possessions or pleasure but deliberately chose to follow Christ, to make Him the center of their earthly lives.
+Very importantly, each candidate chooses a sponsor and a canonized saint as his/her role model.
+The sponsor must be a Confirmed and practicing Catholic over the age of 16.
+The candidates are asked to highlight how their chosen saint lived a truly heroic Christian life, that is how they did not pursue power, possessions or pleasure but deliberately chose to follow Christ, to make Him the center of their earthly lives.

 Our preparation concludes with the Sacrament of Reconciliation.
 Seeking forgiveness for those times when we have turned away, we open ourselves to the great graces of the Sacrament of Confirmation.

-While young people (in Westminster Diocese) generally prepare for Confirmation in Year 9, adults regularly come forward to prepare to receive this sacrament, which is often a prerequisite for the Sacrament of Matrimony.
+While young people (in Westminster Diocese) generally prepare for Confirmation in Year 9, adults regularly come forward to prepare to receive this sacrament.